Praxis (process): Marxism

 Marx here criticizes the materialist philosophy of Ludwig Feuerbach for envisaging objects in a contemplative way.
 Marx argues that perception is itself a component of man's practical relationship to the world.
 To understand the world does not mean considering it from the outside, judging it morally or explaining it scientifically.
-Society cannot be changed by reformers who understand its needs, only by the revolutionary praxis of the mass whose interest coincides with that of society as a whole—the proletariat.
+Society cannot be changed by reformers who understand its needs, only by the revolutionary praxis of the mass whose interest coincides with that of the working class.
 This will be an act of society understanding itself, in which the subject changes the object by the very fact of understanding it.
+Praxis can refer to the free, universal, creative and self-creative activity through which man creates and changes his world and himself.
+Praxis is an activity unique to man, which distinguishes him from all other beings.

 Seemingly inspired by the Theses, the nineteenth century socialist Antonio Labriola called Marxism the "philosophy of praxis".
 This description of Marxism would appear again in Antonio Gramsci's Prison Notebooks and the writings of the members of the Frankfurt School.
 Praxis is also an important theme for Marxist thinkers such as Georg Lukács, Karl Korsch, Karel Kosik and Henri Lefebvre, and was seen as the central concept of Marx's thought by Yugoslavia's Praxis School, which established a journal of that name in 1964.